The 5 Best Tips for Better Apartment Security

 Many renters aren’t aware of how much their possessions are worth.
 But in the event of a theft or a disaster such as a fire, the cost to replace lost or damaged items may add up to a lot more than expected.

-When choosing one of the best renters insurance companies, renters will need to detail everything they have in their apartment and build an approximate valuation.
+When choosing one of the best renters insurance companies (such as State Farm, American Family Insurance, or Nationwide), renters will need to detail everything they have in their apartment and build an approximate valuation.
 They will pay an annual premium that may be more affordable than they expect.
 In the event of a claim following a covered event, which can include weather or fire damage, flooding from burst pipes or damaged appliances, vandalism, or theft, the renter will pay a predetermined deductible and the renters insurance company will reimburse them for replacing damaged or lost items up to the policy limits, depending on the type of coverage selected.

 Renters insurance will also often cover the cost of temporary housing if the apartment is uninhabitable while any repairs are completed.
 It also provides renters with liability coverage should they accidentally damage someone else’s property or should someone be injured while in their apartment.
 It won’t prevent a break-in and guarantee the renter’s safety, but it will help them rest easier knowing that should something happen, they won’t have to fret about the cost of replacing their possessions in addition to the emotional upheaval that naturally occurs following an emergency or disaster.